haiku/website/content/blog/mashijams/2022-05-21_gsoc_22__xfs_filesystem_support.md

 # Project Plan :

-I will begin my project by adding xfs version 5 read support, Its long time since version 5 support is available on linux so it will be good if we have same for Haiku as well.
+I will begin my project by adding xfs version 5 read support.
+Linux has had it for a long time, so Haiku needs to support it, too.

 Then I will start working on Extended Attributes, Symbolic Links and write support for xfs.